-I’m thrilled to offer Nora-Lyn Veevers’ beginner memoir writing class for older adults for the first time.
+I’m thrilled to offer Nora-Lyn Veevers’ beginner memoir writing class for older adults for the second time.
 This is a low-tech, high-reward program for those who are ready to go deeper with their writing but don’t want to spend their time on a computer in an online course environment.
 I’m grateful to Nora-Lyn for making this offering possible — she has created something truly special.

 Bring your stories to life.

 In this course you will learn how to shape your memories into stories on the page.
 Lessons are designed in print and audio formats and will be delivered to your inbox weekly, accompanied by a weekly conference call to share stories you write in a confidential and trusting atmosphere.